 How do you exercise?

-I lift weights five days a week, practice yoga daily, and do HIIT (high intensity interval training) once a week.
+I do HIIT (high intensity interval training) three times a week, practice yoga daily, and lift weights twice a week.
 This works for me, but everyone has different fitness goals and needs.
 I recommend consulting with an experienced personal trainer to find out what would be best for you.

 Were you ever a dancer or gymnast?